lundebrek/sass-injector/readme.md

 Compile Sass and inject it into a website.

 - super fast
+- compiles CSS on SCSS file save
-- styles update when Sass changes
+- styles update when CSS changes
 - no page refresh

 Doesn't work on sites that protect against XSS.